 Alan Gould (1949– )

-Alan Gould has published eight novels, 12 volumes of poetry and a collection of essays.
+Alan Gould has published eight novels, 13 volumes of poetry and two collections of essays.
 Born in 1949 of English/Icelandic parentage, he came to Canberra in 1966, where he has practiced as an author for over 40 years.
 Among his many awards for both fiction and poetry are the NSW Premier’s Literary Award (1981), the NBC Banjo Award (1992), the Grace Leven Prize for Poetry (2006), and he has been shortlisted for both the Miles Franklin and the Prime Minister’s Literary Awards.
-He has a second collection of essays, Bolero and the Sea, due to be published in 2013.
 Visit him at alangouldwriter.com.

 Folk Tunes, Salt Publishing, 2009